dylan-lang/opendylan/documentation/duim-reference/source/gadgets.rst

 Generic function
 ''''''''''''''''

-Summary

 Sets the value-changed-callback of the specified gadget.

-Signature

-gadget-value-changed-callback-setter *callback gadget*
+   :signature: gadget-value-changed-callback-setter *callback gadget* => *callback*
- => *callback*

 Arguments

 -  *callback* An instance of type *false-or(<function>)*.
 -  *gadget* An instance of type `<gadget>`_.

 Values

 -  *callback* An instance of type *false-or(<function>)*.

-Description
+   :description:

 Sets the value-changed callback of *gadget* to *function*.
 This is the callback function that is called once the gadget value of *gadget* has